hkujy/LinJuanJuan/RemarksOnRestoreAlgorithm.md

 # Remarks
 1. I can reproduce Wang's work, however, there may be some accuracy issue
+2. Remark: even for the link with one failure links the recover secquence is not the same
 # Todo list
 1. add a variable to check the performance of each operators
 2. check whether is improved or not
 # class structure
 ## sol
 ### structure of the solution